Hiking from Valbona to Theth: Everything You Need to Know

 Things to do in Theth

 One of the top attractions near Theth is visiting the Blue Eye (Syri i Kalter), a natural spring with crystal-clear, turquoise water.
-To reach it, you have a couple of options: you can either tackle an approximatively 17-kilometer hike from Theth or take a transport to get there and walk the final 45 minutes on foot.
-During our visit, we found that spontaneity worked perfectly here.
+To reach it, you have a couple of options: you can either tackle an approximately 17-kilometer hike from Theth or take a transport to get there and walk the final 45 minutes on foot.
+During our visit, we found that spontaneity worked perfectly in Albania.
 When we wandered through the village in the morning after our Valbona hike, we spotted a van parked on the main street with a sign reading “Blue Eye.”
 We approached the driver to check for available space and he informed us that he could take us there for 500 ALL/person (around 5 EUR) and that we should be ready to leave at 10 AM.
 Done deal.
 Alternatively, you can also ask your accommodation to organize a taxi and they’ll likely have someone ready to drive you to the Blue Eye within the next hour.

 Info

 Info: There are actually two locations known as the “Blue Eye” in Albania.
-One is Syri i Kaltër near Saranda, and the other is Syri i Kaltër in Theth National Park.
+One is Syri i Kaltër near Saranda and the other is Syri i Kaltër in Theth National Park.

 Vegan in Theth